Toccoa Falls College

-Toccoa Falls College is a private Christian college in Toccoa Falls, Georgia.
+Toccoa Falls College is a private evangelical Christian college in Toccoa Falls, Georgia, founded in 1907.
 The campus occupies 1100 acre, bordering the Chattahoochee National Forest and is home to Toccoa Falls, a 186 ft high waterfall.
 It is affiliated with the Christian and Missionary Alliance and is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools (SACS).
 The college is also a member of Council for Christian Colleges and Universities.

 History

 In 1907, Toccoa Falls College was founded by Richard A. Forrest in the community of Golden Valley, North Carolina, as the Golden Valley Institute.
 On January 1, 1911, Forrest put $10.00 down on the $25,000.00 purchase price for the Haddock Inn and 100 acre of land in northeast Georgia.
 In October, he relocated the school to near Toccoa, Georgia, in order to be near a mainline railroad.
 He renamed the school Toccoa Falls Institute and added secondary school courses to the theological classes.
 A 1913 fire destroyed the Haddock Inn, which was the classroom and residence building.
 After operating in tents for a time, the school built a new campus.
 In 1928 the secondary courses were reorganized, and the state of Georgia accredited it as Toccoa Falls High School, which remained open until 1976.
 In 1937, the state chartered the four-year college program and allowed it to grant the degree Bachelor of Arts in Biblical Education.